AnemoCider/EffectiveModernCpp/Effective Modern Cpp/01_deducing_types.md

     f(cx); // int, const int&
     f(rx); // int, const int&

+Note: the `const`-ness is kept such that this is valid:

+    const MyClass c;
+    auto &r = c; // valid, r is const myClass&

 ### Universal Reference

 Only in this case that T can be deduced to a reference.